Fortnite Battle Royale v4.3 Patch Notes Reveals Addition of Shopping Cart

 Fortnite Battle Royale v4.3 Patch Notes Indicate the Arrival of the Shopping Cart!

-Fortnite Battle Royale is receiving some major upgrades today, as patch update v4.3 is here.
+Battle Royale is receiving some major upgrades today, as Fortnite update 4.3 is here.
 Tons of new things are going to be added, and here are the patch notes that Epic Games has revealed.

 Before we start listing the actual patch changes, here are the two most important aspects that will be added on to the game: